Antios/antios-website/src/content/posts/ghostbot/ghostbot.md

 ## Solution

 Theres a few key points to consider when doing our research for this challenge
-1. We get 2 names Za8lola and 7amoksha from the chat
+1. We get 2 names **Za8lola** and **7amoksha** from the chat
-2. We also see someone else named MM0X who was talking about the bot in a discord server
+2. We also see someone else named **MM0X** who was talking about the bot in a discord server
 3. Its been tracking criminals since 2021

 Doing mass searches for these users returns nothing useful.
-From our discord server we cant find any users named Za8lola or 7amoksha but we do see someone named MM0X who shares the other discord server with us (both these servers are for the same CTF)
+From our discord server I couldnt find any users named **Za8lola** or **7amoksha** but I did see someone named **MM0X** who shares the other discord server with me

+> [!NOTE]
+> Both these servers are for the same CTF

 ![mmox](./img/mmox.png "mmox")

-Since we have a clue that its been working since 2021 we can search for all his posts starting from the oldest
+Since we have a clue that its been working since 2021 I can search for all his posts starting from the oldest

 ![2021](./img/2021.png "2021")

-We see that theres an unknown channel/server that hes referring to here however its unavailable
+I noticed that theres an unknown channel/server that hes referring to here however its unavailable

 ![noaccess](./img/noaccess.png "noaccess")

-If we right click on that unknown server we can copy the link we’ll be able to get the server ID. https://discord.com/channels/1321167893559382100/1321167894163226737/1321189372854276098
+If you right click on that unknown server you can copy the link we’ll be able to get the server ID. https://discord.com/channels/1321167893559382100/1321167894163226737/1321189372854276098

-From this we can use an online tool (https://discord-avatar.com/en/server) to search Discord server by ID and we’ll find this server
+From this I useed an online tool (https://discord-avatar.com/en/server) to search Discord server by ID and found this server

 ![serverid](./img/serverid.png "serverid")

-We join the discord server and see a few familiar names.
-We see MM0X and 7amoksha from the screenshot.
+I joined the discord server and saw a few familiar names.
+You'll see **MM0X** and **7amoksha** from the screenshot

-We also see the bot that we’re after called Made7a.
+I also saw the bot that we’re after called **Made7a**

-This bot also has a role called Flower that was added later on as a hint.
-This bot has a few commands that we can use.
+This bot has a few commands

 ![commands](./img/commands.png "commands")